• Skip to primary navigation

 angled view of Salted Caramel Ginger Macarons on a fabric background

 Macarons can be finicky but the end result is so worth it.
-Remember these Easter cheesecake macarons?
+Remember these Easter macarons?
 They were my favorite up until now.

 Make sure you read through my post on how to make French Macarons before beginning today’s recipe.
 There are several helpful tips and tricks available in that post to help ensure your macarons come out perfect every time.